momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ### Performing the Synthesis

-Performing the addres translation should follow Section 2.3 of {{!RFC6052}}.
+Performing the addres translation can be done by following Section 2.3 of {{!RFC6052}}.

 * Concatenate the prefix, the 32 bits of the IPv4 address, and the suffix (if needed) to obtain a 128-bit address.

 * If the prefix length is less than 96 bits, insert the null octet "u" at the appropriate position (bits 64 to 71), thus causing the least significant octet to be excluded, as documented in Figure 1 of {{!RFC6052}}.

-After the synthesis is done the IPv6-only recursive resolver should send a query to the converted IPv6 address.
+After the synthesis is done the IPv6-only recursive resolver can send a query to the converted IPv6 address.

 ## Use of the recursive resolver as DNS64

-Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!DNS64=RFC6147}}.
+Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!DNS64=RFC6147}} when a AAAA record is queried from a STUB resolver but the domain only has an A record.
-When a AAAA record for the queried name cannot be obtained, DNS64 is used to generate one containing the responder's actual IPv4 address.

-If there are no AAAA records available for the target node (which is usually the case if the target node is an IPv4-only node), DNS64 will look for A records.
-DNS64 creates a AAAA RR from the information in the A RR by generating an IPv6 address for each A record discovered.
-The owner name of a generated AAAA RR is the same as that of of the original A RR, but the AAAA RR includes an IPv6 representation of the IPv4 address contained in the original A RR.
-The IPv6 representation of the IPv4 address is generated algorithmically using the IPv4 address and additional DNS64 parameters.

 # Deployment Notes
 TODO